Is the Regge Calculus a consistent approximation to General Relativity?

 This will be viewed as an active transformation having the effect of focusing the vertices upon the (freely chosen) central point $x^\mu_{\star}$.
 In this construction each vertex carries with it its initial coordinates.
 The metric in these coordinates is therefore

-The leading $\Delta^2$ serves only as a constant conformal factor and can thus be safely deleted.
+The leading $\eps^2$ serves only as a constant conformal factor and can thus be absorbed by a re-scaling $ds\leftarrow ds/\eps$.
 Finally, the form of the metric from which the geodesics are calculated is just

-with the coordinates at the vertices $x^\mu_i$ being chosen independently of $\Delta$.
+with the coordinates at the vertices $x^\mu_i$ being chosen independently of $\eps$.

-There is an endless variety of simplicial decompositions that one could choose for a particular spacetime.
-The negative result, that the Regge Calculus is not a discrete theory of General Relativity, was obtained for three distinct models.
+Let us now turn to the choice of simplicial lattices.
+We will consider just three distinct models.
 Two of the models were constructed from a set of tetrahedra surrounding a common vertex with the 4-simplices being generated by dragging the common vertex forwards and backwards in time.
-The third model was a $3\times3\times3\times3$ four dimensional hypercubic lattice.
+The third model was a 2x2x2x2 four dimensional hypercubic lattice.
 The details of these models are as follows.